On Four-dimensional Steady gradient Ricci solitons that dimension reduce: Abstract

 \section{Abstract}

 In this paper, we will study the asymptotic geometry of 4-dimensional steady gradient Ricci solitons under the condition that they dimension reduce to $3$-manifolds.
-We will show that such 4-dimensional steady gradient Ricci solitons either dimension reduce to a spherical space form $\mathbb{S}^3/\Gamma$ or weakly dimension reduce to the $3$-dimensional Bryant soliton.
-We also show that 4-dimensional steady gradient Ricci soliton singularity models with nonnegative Ricci curvature outside a compact set either are Ricci-flat ALE $4$-manifolds or dimension reduce to $3$-dimensional manifolds.
-As an application, we prove that any steady gradient K\"{a}hler-Ricci soliton singularity models on complex surfaces with nonnegative Ricci curvature outside a compact set must be hyperk\"{a}hler ALE $4$-manifolds.
+We will show that such solitons either strongly dimension reduce to a spherical space form $\mathbb{S}^3/\Gamma$ or weakly dimension reduce to the $3$-dimensional Bryant soliton.
+We also show that 4-dimensional steady gradient Ricci soliton \emph{singularity models} with nonnegative Ricci curvature outside a compact set either are Ricci-flat ALE $4$-manifolds or dimension reduce to $3$-dimensional manifolds.
+As a further application, we prove that any steady gradient K\"{a}hler-Ricci soliton singularity models on complex surfaces with nonnegative Ricci curvature outside a compact set must be hyperk\"{a}hler ALE $4$-manifolds.